hemelroy/NoteHub/README.md

 # NoteHub
-An OCR based application to help students with disabilities  have an easier time taking notes in class
+NotHub is an optical character recognition based desktop app that converts lecture notes (or any other notes) from an image to a text format such as a pdf.
+It is meant to aid students with physical disabilities take notes by converting images to searchable and editable text.

-## About the Program
+- OpenCV with Python is used for initial image processing, either by selecting files from the computer or taking live photos through webcam
-This is a OCR program that converts lecture notes from an image to a pdf.
-It helps students with physical disabilities take notes by simply taking a picture to create an easily searchable document.
+- Microsoft Azure's cognitive services are then used to convert the image into ASCII characters within text file format

-## Process
+- The processed text is then converted to other file formats such as a pdf and the file is stored on the computer locally
-It works by first using OpenCV to detect the rough shapes of the letters.
-Azure was then used to convert the image into ACSII characters.
-The resulting text file was converted to a pdf using python.
-The GUI was done through the tkinter module.
+- Images can also be uploaded to web based platforms.
+In the case of the hackathon, Imgur was used.